Towards Precise Intra-camera Supervised Person Re-identification: Related Work

-\textbf{Semi-supervised person Re-ID} aims to learn a Re-ID model from both labeled and unlabeled data \cite{yangqi2019semi}.
-Intra-camera supervision (ICS) is a special semi-supervised setting proposed very recently.
-All existing ICS works address the Re-ID problem by considering both intra- and inter-camera learning parts.
-For supervised intra-camera learning, \cite{qi2019intra,qi2019progressive} take the extensively used triplet loss \cite{hermans2017defense} while \cite{zhu2019intra} designs a multi-branch structure to learn classifiers.
-For inter-camera learning, \cite{qi2019intra} develops a multi-camera adversarial learning approach to reduce the cross-camera data distribution discrepancy, \cite{qi2019progressive} utilizes a soft-labeling scheme, and \cite{zhu2019intra} adopts a multi-label learning strategy.
-In contrast, we propose different learning strategies in both parts and achieve much higher Re-ID performance.
+\textbf{Semi-supervised person Re-ID} aims to learn a Re-ID model from both labeled and unlabeled data~\cite{yangqi2019semi}.
+Intra-camera supervision (ICS) is a special semi-supervised setting proposed recently.
+All existing ICS works address the problem by considering both intra- and inter-camera learning perspectives.
+For supervised intra-camera learning, PCSL~\cite{qi2019progressive} and ACAN~\cite{qi2019intra} take the extensively used triplet loss~\cite{hermans2017defense}, while MTML~\cite{zhu2019intra} and MATE~\cite{zhu2020intra} design a multi-branch structure to learn parametric classifiers.
+For inter-camera learning, ACAN~\cite{qi2019intra} develops a multi-camera adversarial learning approach to reduce the cross-camera data distribution discrepancy, PCSL~\cite{qi2019progressive} utilizes a soft-labeling scheme, MTML~\cite{zhu2019intra} and MATE~\cite{zhu2020intra} adopt multi-label learning strategies.
+Although we address the ICS problem from intra- and inter-camera learning perspectives as well, we propose distinct learning strategies in both parts and achieve much higher Re-ID performance.

+\textbf{Difference from memory-assisted Re-ID methods.} Although memory assisted non-parametric classification has been adopted in unsupervised Re-ID~\cite{zhong2019invariance} and semi-supervised Re-ID tasks~\cite{yangqi2019semi}, our approach is designed specific to the intra-camera supervised setting.
+Specifically, in contrast to~\cite{zhong2019invariance,yangqi2019semi} that use a memory to store instance features and apply one classifier for all images, we construct multiple non-parametric classifiers, each of which corresponds to one camera and all of which are learned jointly.
+In addition, memory is also used in PCSL~\cite{qi2019progressive}, but PCSL uses ID centroids stored in the memory to weight a parametric classifier for cross-camera soft-labeling, while we use non-parametric classifiers for intra-camera learning.